total-typescript/total-typescript-book/book-content/book.md

 It might seem like TypeScript should give us an error on the `return` line, but it gives us an error on the line where we define `exampleFunction` instead.

 The reason why the error is on the function declaration line instead of the `return` line is because of how TypeScript checks functions.
-We’ll look at this later.
+We'll look at this later.
 But the important thing is that while TypeScript does its best to locate errors, sometimes they might not be where you expect.

 ## Introspecting Variables and Declarations